PossiblePanda/CocoDOS-optimized/README.md

 1. Download Python on https://www.python.org/downloads/
 2. Goto the main repository.
 3. Press `Code`, Then download the zip file.
-4. Unzip it and open main.py
+4. Unzip it and open `installrequirements.py`
+5. Once it's done open `main.py`.
-5. Enjoy!
+6. Enjoy!

 ### Boot
 1. To boot the system type `boot`